-Table 6 indicates that candidates would be consistently classified as certified or not certified 85%, and 98% of the time in a theoretical two test situation.
-Given the very small numbers of examinees taking the R.R.A. examination and the mixed item format, these values would seem to be reasonable.
-All summary statistics for the R.R.A. examination, however, should be interpreted cautiously given the small volume of candidates taking the exams.
+Table 6 indicates that candidates would be consistently classified as certified or not certified 96%, of the time in a theoretical two test situation.
+However, additional values cannot be computed for the July administration as all 5 of the first-time candidates passed the exam.
+All summary statistics for the R.R.A. examination should be interpreted cautiously given the small volume of candidates taking the exams.